SgtMilk/fin-planning/public/README.md

 # Fin-Planning

 **&#x26A0; Notice:** If you want to save your work, don't forget to hit ctrl/cmd for pc/mac + s.
-This will save your data to your cookies (everything is saved on your computer 🚀). **Do not** delete the cookies on this website if you want to keep your work.
+This will save your data to your browser's local storage (everything is saved on your computer 🚀). **Do not** delete your browsing data on this website if you want to keep your work.

 ## How this works